knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Version 1.0 does not generate glyphs in **Medieval and Renaissance**, **Daseian notation** or **Chord diagrams** ranges.

 **Beware:** Script will decompose any components in the reference glyphs before generating new glyphs.

+### smufl_to_finale.py
+Generates composite glyphs from the SMuFL PUA range in codepoints compatible with Finale's Maestro font for Mac & Windows, and alters metrics and registration to comply with the software.
+Any preexisting glyphs at appropriate codepoints are automatically skipped.

+**Beware** that the script will decompose any components in the reference glyphs prior to generating new glyphs.

+Under the current version, FontLab will crash if you attempt to generate glyphs for both OS encodings at the same time.
+Therefore, please uncomment and recomment the appropriate line at the bottom of the script to chose different OS.

+The script does not currently support horizontal shifting of components, necessary with respect to 'uniE0CE' (noteheadParenthesis).